Cremuss/blender-data-baker/README.md

 ![img](Documentation/Images/)

-### VAT - Packing, Interpolation, Padding, Resolution
+### VAT - Packing, Interpolation, Padding & Resolution

 The simplest way data can be stored in a VAT is using a **one-frame-per-row** packing scheme.
 Let's consider baking a skeletal mesh made of **400 vertices** and having **200 frames** of animation.
 The resulting **VAT resolution** would be **400x200**: 200 rows (frames) of 400 pixels (vertices).
 In other words, the VAT texture would contain the data of every vertex for every frame, one frame stacked on top of each other.